top of page

 From 2014-2015 HBCSD hired enrollment consultants inflated future enrollment projections and ignored official California Department of Finance projections of declining K-8 populations in all coastal communities.
 HBCSD School Board members also voted to unnecessarily move 149 3rd grade students from Valley School to View School, overwhelming the already overcrowded TK-2nd grade campus and panicking parents and staff one year before the district’s $59M bond vote.

 As of 2023 HBCSD has space for 1,902 students and a Hermosa Beach student population of 1,165 students.
 HBCSD has started bringing in students from outside Hermosa Beach to bolster district enrollment.
-However, HBCSD still has approximately 20 to 22 unused or underused classroom capacity.
+However, HBCSD still has approximately 20 to 22 unused or underused classroom capacity that may NEVER be used.
 According to the California Department of Finance Demographics unit, K-12 enrollment is projected to continue to decrease through at least 2060.

 Here are some facts: